wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/viva-connections-extend-with-web-parts/includes/5-summary.md

 Microsoft Viva Connections is an employee experience solution that's available as part of Microsoft 365.
-Viva Connections has two distinct experiences for desktop and mobile devices optimized for the different use cases.
-Through these experiences, your organization can deliver relevant and personalized content to their employees.
-Using web parts, you can extend the Viva Connections desktop experience.
-Web parts allow you to provide editors with reusable widgets they can place on pages that support Viva Connections desktop.
+Viva Connections has two distinct experiences for desktop and mobile devices, optimized for the different use cases.
+Through these experiences, your organization can deliver relevant and personalized content to its employees.

+By using web parts, you can extend the Viva Connections desktop experience.
+Web parts allow you to provide editors with reusable widgets that they can place on pages that support Viva Connections desktop.

 In this module, you learned to: